emacs-lsp/lsp-dart/README.md

 * `lsp-dart-test-code-lens` - Enable the `Run` code lens on tests.
 Defaults to t.
 * `lsp-dart-dap-extension-version` - The debugger extension version.
 Defaults to [3.9.1](https://github.com/Dart-Code/Dart-Code/releases/tag/v3.9.1)
 * `lsp-dart-dap-debugger-path` - The debugger extension path.
+* `lsp-dart-dap-dart-debugger-program` - The command to execute the debugger extension on dart projects.
-* `lsp-dart-dap-debugger-program` - The command to execute the debugger extension.
+* `lsp-dart-dap-flutter-debugger-program` - The command to execute the debugger extension on flutter projects.
+* `lsp-dart-dap-debug-external-libraries` - Whether to enable the debug on external libraries.
+Defaults to nil.
+* `lsp-dart-dap-debug-sdk-libraries` - Whether to enable the debug on Dart SDK libraries.
+Defaults to nil.
+* `lsp-dart-dap-flutter-track-widget-creation` - Whether to pass –track-widget-creation to Flutter apps.
+Required to support 'Inspect Widget'.
+* `lsp-dart-dap-flutter-structured-errors` - Whether to pass `–track-widget-creation` to Flutter apps.
+Required to support 'Inspect Widget'.
+* `lsp-dart-dap-flutter-verbose-log` - Whether to enable verbose logs from Flutter DAP.
 * `lsp-dart-dap-devtools-theme` - The devtools theme when openning via `lsp-dart-dap-open-devtools`.
 * `lsp-dart-dap-devtools-hide-options` - What to hide when openning DevTools via `lsp-dart-dap-open-devtools`.
 Defaults to `debugger`.